Psychology for health matters

 I offer evidence-based, psychological therapies for individuals, with or without a parent or partner present (depending on what works best).

-A chronic illness in one family member can have a ripple effect to other areas.
+A chronic illness in one family member can have a ripple effect on other areas.
 I offer family sessions with combinations of the individual, siblings, parents and other significant partners or relationships, depending on what works best.

 Psychological therapy sessions